reddragon/blog.gaurav.ai/source/_posts/2016-01-16-lambda-a-lisp-interpreter-written-in-go-for-an-ios-app.markdown

 comments: true
 categories:
 ---
 In the summer of 2015, I wanted to work on a side-project, that I can quickly use, instead of spending lots of weekends, and it getting no where.
 Luckily, I found the right project on <a href="http://norvig.com/lispy.html" target="_blank">Peter Norvig's website</a>.
-Here I would try to describe, how to write a simple LISP interpreter, and how to use that in your iOS app.
+Here I will try to describe, how to write a simple LISP interpreter, and how to use that in your iOS app.

 To those who are new to LISP, it is pretty simple to explain.
 LISP programs are based on something called '<a href="https://en.wikipedia.org/wiki/S-expression" target="_blank">s-expressions</a>'.
 An s-expression looks like this:
 $(\mathrm{operator}\ \mathrm{operand\_1}\ \mathrm{operand\_2}\ \mathrm{operand\_3}\ ...)$.